liberlanco/mpv-lang-learner/README.md

 ## Possible problems

-* doesn't load - check script path.
+* **doesn't load** Check script path.
 Try to call `mpv` from shell, some frontends known to disable script loading.
-Add some `print("123")` into begining of the script as sign that it's loaded.
+Uncomment line `print("LOADED")` at the begining of the script as a sign that it's loaded for easier debugging.
-* doesn't work or suddenly stops working.  - run in terminal, try to reproduce, look in terminal for possible stack traces.
+* **suddenly stops working.** Run in terminal, try to reproduce, look in terminal for possible stack traces.
 If script crashes, then MPV disables it and disables all bindings.
-* configuration is not loaded.
-Check paths,
+* **configuration option doesn't work.** Run in console and watch for warnings about unknown options.
+Add wrong option (`abc=123`) in config file, and start mpv.
+If there is no warning, then MPV doesn't load config file at all.
+Check paths and naming.